erpnext/foundation/foundation/www/docs/user/manual/en/accounts/item-wise-taxation.md

 <img class="screenshot" alt="Opening Account" src="{{docs_base_url}}/assets/img/accounts/item-wise-tax.png">

 For the item which is exempted from GST totally, mention 0% as tax rate in the Item master.
+Note that the Tax accounts set in Item Tax table (with changed tax rates) in Item master are part of the _default_ Sales / Purhcase Tax Template.

 <img class="screenshot" alt="Opening Account" src="{{docs_base_url}}/assets/img/accounts/exempted-item.png">